malmiDEV/Suco/README.md

 ```

 Suco language does not depend on any os like linux or mac.
+It's mean language contain only few basic features like pointers, function, variables, loops, if else swtich-case statements and etc.
 But it will change when my own binary format, linker in malmiOS is completed.